Jannik Sinner: 2025: Australian & Wimbledon singles titles, suspension

-At the Shanghai Masters 1000, Sinner had to retire in the third round against Tallon Griekspoor due to cramping.
-This would end his title defence in Shanghai.

-He then began his European indoor tour by winning the Vienna Open, defeating Alexander Zverev in the final in a three-set comeback match.
-It was his fourth title of the season.
-He finally won in the Paris Masters, where he defeated Canadian Felix Auger-Aliassime, without dropping a set during the tournament.
-He became the first Italian to win the tournament.

-Sinner then successfully defended his title at the 2025 ATP Finals, winning all of his round-robin matches, defeating Alex de Minaur in the semifinals and defeating Alcaraz in the final, and not dropping a set during the tournament for the second year in a row, becoming the only player to win the Finals without dropping a set for multiple years in a row, and suffering only one break in the entire tournament.
-Sinner also became the third player, after Federer and Djokovic, and the youngest, to reach the final of every Slam and the Finals in the same season.
+Sinner then successfully defended his title at the 2025 ATP Finals, winning all of his round-robin matches, defeating Alex de Minaur in the semifinals and defeating Alcaraz in the final, and not dropping a set during the tournament for the second year in a row, becoming the only player to win the finals without dropping a set for multiple years in a row, and suffering only one break in the entire tournament.
+Sinner also became the third player, after Federer and Djokovic, and the youngest, to reach the final of every major and the ATP Finals in the same season.
+This was Sinner's 21st career hard-court title and 24th career Tour title, improving his finals record to 21–7 on hard-courts and 24–9 overall.